shivanshdave/2020-432/classes/class15/README.md

 ## One Last Thing

-Good luck to you all in these new circumstances, and as we say around my house:
+Good luck to you all in these new circumstances, and as we say a lot around my house these days:

-> Now's a good time to wash your hands.
+> Now would be a good time to wash your hands.